DataIntellectTech/TorQ-CME/README.md

 2017.01.01 6SH7 2017.01.01D05:57:25.396454768 1.0268 1.0267 1.0266 1.0265 1.0264 1.0263 1.0262 1.0261 1.026  1.0259 5 6 4 4  37 12 3  11 36 3  1.0274 1.0275 1.0276 1.0277 1.0278 1.0279 1...
 ```

+It should be noted that building an order book time series from raw FIX messages is open to interpretation.
+The manner in which events are aggregated ( by Sequence Number ) should be investigated.

 https://github.com/AquaQAnalytics/TorQ